 If your degree is not from the UK or another country specified above, visit our International Qualifications page for guidance on the qualifications and grades that would usually be considered to meet the University’s minimum entry requirements.

 No Graduate Record Examination (GRE) or GMAT scores are sought.

-Interviews are only held with shortlisted candidates.
+Interviews may be held with shortlisted candidates.
 The criteria by which applicants are shortlisted are as follows:

 - outstanding academic ability

-The interviews are normally held by Skype or telephone and will be with two members of faculty; normally with the potential supervisors.
+The interviews are normally held online or by telephone and will be with two members of faculty; normally with the potential supervisor(s) involved.

-You will asked about your academic background, motivations and future career plans.
-The panel will also discuss your research proposals with you in detail, particularly the research questions and the proposed methodology.
+You will be asked about your academic background, motivations and future career plans.
+The panel will also discuss your research proposals with you in detail, particularly the research questions and the proposed methodology

 The duration of the interview is around 30 minutes.
 You are strongly recommended to indicate times during which you will not be available for an interview in your application form.

 Your application will be assessed purely on your proven and potential academic excellence and other entry requirements described under that heading.